CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/scaling.md

 ## Horizontal scaling

 Provided by most PaaS providers.

 In case of large traffic, we detect a high load on your application and spawn <b>another instance in parallel</b>.
 It gives more power to your application by setting up another identical application.
 Both will run in parallel with load balancing.
 And so on.

 This process is exactly the opposite when the <b>load decreases</b>.
-A Scaler is removed and so on till a <b>minimum reasonable level</b>.
+A Scaler is removed and so on till a <b>minimum reasonable level</b> is reached.

 The following scheme depicts a Scaler replication in case of a load increase: